DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 85. BOOTSTRAP PART 6 VIDEO - adding styling and now playing section (Step 534)

 This entry documents a video lesson where the student continued to build the Academy Cinemas website.
 They learned how to use Bootstrap classes for a sticky navbar and responsive card layout, applied custom CSS for background and cursor styling, and successfully adapted to version differences by using a modern `clamp()` function for responsive font sizing.
 The student also improved the code's accessibility by using semantic tags for the movie description.

+#### 86. BOOTSTRAP PART 7 VIDEO - adding showtimes and styling buttons (Step 537)

+This entry documents a video lesson where the student added a "Showtimes" section to the movie cards.
+They implemented showtime buttons using Bootstrap's `btn` class, styled them with custom CSS, and applied a new Google font to the heading.
+The student also adapted to a Bootstrap version difference by using the `clamp()` function for responsive font sizing and improved code accessibility by using a more semantically correct `<button>` element.